 - 200 -- the number of current Major League and affiliated Minor League stadiums -- including Spring Training -- where I've attended a game (yes, this includes all 30 current big-league parks, plus pro games in Mexico and Puerto Rico);

-- 18 -- the number of current Major League (for this category, this means just spring training because I've attended games at all current MLB stadiums) and Minor League parks that I've visited and photographed, but where I did not attend a game;
+- 9 -- the number of current Major League and Minor League parks that I've visited and photographed, but where I did not attend a game;

 - 80 -- the number of still-existing but no longer used Major or Minor League parks that I've visited and photographed.

-In addition, I've attended games at 11 independent-league parks, so you could actually say that I've visited 328 ballparks if you wanted to.
-If you'd like to throw in the 41 college parks where I've seen games, that brings it to 369.
+In addition, I've attended games at 12 independent-league parks, so you could actually say that I've visited 361 ballparks if you wanted to.
+If you'd like to throw in the 41 college parks where I've seen games, then that tops 400.
 If you want to include college wood-bat league parks ... oh, never mind.
 I think you get the idea!

 I realize that a few fans have visited more parks than this.
 I envy the people who can take an entire summer off and travel the country in search of the light standards that tower above ballparks.
 Or the people whose job it is to watch baseball games (scouts, journalists, etc.).
 But I just try to wedge in a ballpark here and a ballpark there -- on every business trip, on every vacation -- heck, whenever and wherever I can!
 There is nothing that is more fun for me than seeing a game in a park where I've never been before.

 Not that it's all that interesting, but here are some useless facts about me: